-The Day John Lennon and Paul McCartney Took Their Last Photos Together
+When John Lennon and Paul McCartney Took Their Last Photo Together

-By 1974, the public feuding between Paul McCartney and John Lennon had reached a detente.
-They resumed their friendship, tentatively, in late March that resulted in the last-ever pictures taken of the two of them together on April 1.
+Four years after the Beatles split, he public feuding between Paul McCartney and John Lennon had reached a detente.
+They resumed their friendship, tentatively, in late March.
+That led directly to the last-ever pictures taken of them together, on April 1, 1974.

 That beach house, at 625 Palisades Beach Road, has a history of its own: The 6,400-square foot, five-bedroom house was built in 1936 by movie mogul Louis B. Mayer and was later bought by Rat Pack member Peter Lawford.
 Reportedly, it's where John F. Kennedy, whose sister Patricia was Lawford’s wife, and Marilyn Monroe had their affair.
 The house was last sold in 1978 for $862,000; its worth was more recently estimated at $7.6 million.